 Every April, the city’s fleet of over 6000 Bixi share bikes pops up at over 500 stations throughout the city.
-For $5 a day or $2.95 for a half-hour, you can grab a bike and go exploring.
+For 15 cents a minute, you can grab a bike and go exploring.

 One of the things we loved most about Montreal was the amount of green space in the middle of the urban landscape.
 And it’s not just Mount Royal.
 It seemed that every few blocks, we encountered a new park and space for people to enjoy outside.

 In the middle of the Plateau neighborhood, Parc La Fontaine takes up an amazing 84 acres.
 Originally a farm, the park has lots of lawn area for picnickers to enjoy around the ponds (hint: you can drink beer and wine in public parks if you’re also eating) and plenty of room to walk and bike.
 In colder weather, ice skating is popular.

 We also enjoyed Saint-Louis Square in Plateau Mont Royal.
 Sitting by its beautiful fountain and grabbing a drink at the charming café was a perfect opportunity to rest our feet.
 Finding Parc Lahaie in the midst of Mile End, our favorite neighborhood, was also a treat.
 There’s also Sir Wilfrid Laurier Park, Jarry Park, and well…the list goes on.
 Montrealers love their parks.

 Try the famous maple syrup